 Understanding Digital Supply Chain Management and Supply Chain 4.0

-- Better respond to changing market conditions
+- Better response to changing market conditions

 - Drive production and distribution,